angular/angular/aio/content/guide/deprecations.md

 <a id="loadChildren"></a>

-### loadChildren string syntax
+### `loadChildren` string syntax

 When Angular first introduced lazy routes, there wasn't browser support for dynamically loading additional JavaScript.
-Angular created our own scheme using the syntax `loadChildren: './lazy/lazy.module#LazyModule'` and built tooling to support it.
+Angular created its own scheme using the syntax `loadChildren: './lazy/lazy.module#LazyModule'` and built tooling to support it.
 Now that ECMAScript dynamic import is supported in many browsers, Angular is moving toward this new syntax.

 In version 8, the string syntax for the [`loadChildren`](api/router/LoadChildren) route specification was deprecated, in favor of new syntax that uses `import()` syntax.